exasol/project-keeper/doc/design.md

 `dsn~mvn-dependency-validator~1`

 We implemented the validation for dependency declaration using Java code.
 That allows us to add specific validations for certain dependencies.
-For example for the jacoco dependency we need to validate the scope.
+For example, for the Jacoco dependency, we need to validate the scope.

 However, implementing it purely via configuration would probably also be a good solution.
 In the future maybe even a better one, depending on how many dependencies should get validated.